 Anyone with an interest in art and creative ways of looking at the world.
 You do not have to be an artist, have any qualifications, or prior knowledge to join.

 The programme will take place exclusively online.
-We welcome members from across the UK and beyond, as well as those local to us.
+We welcome members from across the UK, as well as those local to us.

 Youth Collective Online is open to new members, as well as those who have attended previously.

 How do I join?